DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.03/le1.03.1.md

 ## Summary

-Now that you're aware of just what acceptance criteria are, look back at your last lab exercise, the project "assetNeeded".
+Now that you're aware of just what acceptance criteria are, look back at your last lab exercise, the project "Flashcards".

-It should be apparent that the requirements you were given were almost purely functional; it's time to include acceptance criteria, and update your results accordingly.
+It should be apparent that the requirements you were given were almost purely functional; which makes sense when your requirements are all development tasks.
+It's time to include acceptance criteria, and update your results accordingly.

 <details> <summary> <strong> For Your Review </strong> </summary>